-This subject follows an empirical and experiential approach to the study of human potentialities.
+Follows an empirical and experiential approach to the study of human potentialities.
 Issues explored include: human dominance and destructiveness; the dynamics of awareness; intentionality and holonomy; skilled performance; human creativity; the individuation process; methods of realising potential, perennial and modern.